guimtcandido/ESP32universal_CAN/README.md

-# ESP32WROVER_CAN
+# ESP32universal_CAN
-Library for ESP32Wrover module
+Library for ESP32universal module

-Library was built to drive the CAN/TWAI Controller of a ESP32-WROVER DEV module In the example are available the functions needed to receive and transmit CAN/TWAI frames.
+Library was built to drive the CAN/TWAI Controller of a ESP32 chips In the example are available the functions needed to receive and transmit CAN/TWAI frames.